Nimblr/docs/ehr-integrations.md

 ### #getWaitlist (Optional)
 This method retrieves the waitlist for a specific calendar.
-The waitlist is a list of patients who are waiting for an earliest free slot in the calendar.
+The waitlist is a list of patients who are waiting for an earliest available slot in the calendar.
 The waitlist can be used to offer open calendar slots to patients who are waiting for an earlier spot.

 The waitlist can be queried by calendar, organizer, location, or event type using the `externalId` of any or all of these parameters.
 The more refined the search, the better the offer to move the event to the correct patient.